wxWidgets/wxWidgets/docs/doxygen/overviews/high_dpi.md

 Platform-Specific Build Issues      {#high_dpi_platform_specific}
 ==============================

-Generally speaking, all systems handle applications not specifically marked as being "DPI-aware" by emulating low-resolution display for them and scaling them up, resulting in blurry graphics and fonts, but globally preserving the application appearance.
+Some platforms handle applications not specifically marked as being "DPI-aware" by emulating low-resolution display for them and scaling them up, resulting in blurry graphics and fonts, but globally preserving the application appearance.
 For the best results, the application needs to be